EdJoPaTo/website-stalker-example/sites/com-steamdeck-en-tech.md

 Storage

 64 GB eMMC (PCIe Gen 2 x1)
-256 GB NVMe SSD (PCIe Gen 3 x4)
+256 GB NVMe SSD (PCIe Gen 3 x4 or PCIe Gen 3 x2\*)
-512 GB high-speed NVMe SSD (PCIe Gen 3 x4)
+512 GB high-speed NVMe SSD (PCIe Gen 3 x4 or PCIe Gen 3 x2\*)

-*All models use socketed 2230 m.2 modules (not intended for end-user replacement)* *All models include high-speed microSD card slot*
+*All models use socketed 2230 m.2 modules (not intended for end-user replacement)* *All models include high-speed microSD card slot* *\*Some 256GB and 512GB models ship with a PCIe Gen 3 x2 SSD.
+In our testing, we did not see any impact to gaming performance between x2 and x4.*

 #### Controls and Input ####